hstreamdb/docs/README.md

 Documentation for HStreamDB.

 Push to the `main` branch will automatically deploy the `latest` document through GitHub action.
-Tagging will deploy a specfic versioned document which is just the tag's name.
+To create a new release, you need to run `./script/create_release.sh`

 ## Preview with docker

 ```sh
 make